Cookie Consent by Free Privacy Policy Generator website

 • combining part time training with volunteering

-There has not, however, been any change to the compulsory school age and so there is no extension to the entitlement to free transport beyond the end of a secondary education.
+There has not, however, been any change to the compulsory school age and consequently there is no extension to the entitlement to free transport beyond the end of a secondary education.

 Over 19 years of age with an Education Health and Care Plan